Southern Illinois: Seismic zones

 Contemporary woodcut of the 1812 New Madrid earthquake.

-Quakes in the New Madrid and Wabash Valley seismic zones over several decades.
+A map of quakes in the New Madrid and Wabash Valley seismic zones from 1974 to 2002.

 Southern Illinois sits upon the verging point of two major fault systems, the New Madrid seismic zone and the Wabash Valley seismic zone.
 In the 1970s after the 5.4 Richter magnitude scale 1968 Illinois earthquake, scientists realized that there was an unknown fault under Saline County, just north of Eldorado, Illinois.
 This fault is called the Cottage Grove Fault, a small tear in the Earth's rock, in the Southern Illinois Basin.
 Seismographic mapping completed by geologists reveal that monoclines, anticlines, and synclines are present within the region; these signs suggest deformation during the Paleozoic, coincident to strike-slip faulting nearby.

 A fault plane solution of the earthquake confirmed two nodal planes both striking north–south and dipping approximately 45 degrees to the east and to the west.
 This faulting suggests dip slip reverse motion, and to a horizontal east–west axis of confining stress.
 Although there are no confirmed faults in the immediate epicentral region, the motion indicated corresponds to that along the Wabash Valley seismic zone roughly 10 mi east of the region, responsible for the 2008 Illinois earthquake.
 The rupture also occurred partially on the New Madrid fault, responsible for the great New Madrid earthquakes in 1812, consisting of the most powerful earthquakes to hit the contiguous United States.